 Cycling works just about every muscle in the body, including the heart.
 By cycling uphill, fast or just at a quicker pace than you might on a leisurely Sunday bike ride, you will lower your blood pressure.
 This reduces strain put on the heart, in turn reducing your risk of cardiovascular disease.

 Cycling, like any form of aerobic exercise, increases the presence of good cholesterol in the body, whose job it is to transport fat away from arteries.
-Some evidence suggests that exercise may reduce levels of bad LDL cholesterol, which can form fatty deposits in the arteries and contribute to heart disease.1
+Some evidence suggests that exercise may reduce levels of bad LDL cholesterol

 2. Cycling can reduce stress levels